+ODP

 Frequency of Verification:

-At least once during a 3-year monitoring cycle and m New providers may be qualified more frequently dep assigned.
+At least once during a 3-year monitoring cycle and monomer New providers may be qualified more frequently dependently dependently.

 ppendix C: Participant Services

 C-1/C-3: Service Specification

-her Service provided in 42 CFR §440.180(b)(9), the State requests to cified in statute. rvice Title: the authority to provide the following additional service r
+e Medicaid agency or the operating agency (if applicable) rvice Type: ther Service provided in 42 CFR §440.180(b)(9), the State requests the cified in statute. rvice Title: he authority to provide the following additional service no

-THE THE

 utritional Consultation

+CBS Taxonomy:

-utritional Consultation Sub-Category 1:
+Category 1: Sub-Category 1:

-tritional Consultation CBS Taxonomy: Sub-Category 1: 11040 nutrition consultation
+Category 1: 11 Other Health and Therapeutic Services Sub-Category 1: 11040 nutrition consultation

-tritional Consultation BS Taxonomy: Category 1:

-CBS Taxonomy: Category 1: 11 Other Health and Therapeutic Services 11040 nutrition consultation
+11 Other Health and Therapeutic Services 11040 nutrition consultation